 Here in Florida, termites are in inevitable.
 Chances are you or someone you know currently has termites eating away at their home.
 If left alone and untreated, termites can cost you thousands of dollars in damage becoming a real nightmare for any homeowner.
-Call the experts at Pest Cartel for your FREE inspection today.
+Call the experts at Pest Cartel for your inspection today.

 What Should I Know About Termites in Florida?

 If you come across a termite in Florida, chances are it’s subterranean termite.
 Unfortunately this includes the super destructive Formosan species.
 In order to survive termites are dependent upon one another.
 They live in big colonies that are contingent on the queen and king.
 Within the colonies are soldiers, workers and the reproductive alates.

 As I’m sure you could have guessed– subterranean termites inhabit the underground, sometimes several feet within the soil.
 It’s imperative for these termites to maintain contact with moisture and soil in order to survive.
 To get around they build mud tubes, and it’s through these very tubes that they get into your home.
 Subterranean termites can be found in every state with the exception of Alaska.
 However they are more common in humid states which means you’re bound to have run-ins with termites in Florida.

 Formosan termites are a species of subterranean termites.
 These termites are wood gluttons and are always on the hunt for wood to eat.
 This is the most common termite species in North America with an large colonies of up to 15 million termites.
 Wood is important to these colonies because it’s how they feed the other termites in their colonies.
 To hide from predators, they will stay within the cover of their shelters and mud tubes.
 This also helps them maintain an ideal temperature.
 They’ll burrow into your wood and eat up the soft portions along the grain.
 Unfortunately for us they are primarily found in the humid southeastern U.S. which means they are commonly found in Florida.